SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## Sample

-You find this middleware in action in an adjusted version of the [OpenUI5 Sample App (branch `middleware-code-coverage`)](https://github.com/SAP/openui5-sample-app/tree/middleware-code-coverage).
+You find this middleware in action in the [OpenUI5 Sample App](https://github.com/SAP/openui5-sample-app).

 ## Requirements